Piergiorge/Finance/README.md

 # Finance

-yfinance_prediction.py  - plots the historical data and the predicted future price of a cryptocurrency using matplotlib
+yfinance_linear_regression.py  - plots the historical data and the predicted future price of a cryptocurrency using Linear Regression